grepdisc/communitycanvases/_pages/signalboxes_niagara_metals.md

 competition, at the discretion of Community Canvases and Niagara Metals.

-The organizations have attached a design worksheet for your convenience.

 # IMPORTANT

 Artwork should be submitted as digital images with the following dimensions:<br>

-The ideal image size with a landscape orientation is<br>
+The ideal size for artwork with a landscape orientation is<br>
-24”x 60” (6000 x 15000 pixels) which will print at 250 DPI<br><br>
-Lower resolution images are less ideal, but are acceptable at either<br>
-16”x 40” (4000 x 10000 pixels)<br>
-or<br>
-12”x 30” (3000 x 7500 pixels)
+12”x 30”

+Photos of your artwork can be submitted or digital work can be submitted with a resolution of 3000 x 7500 pixels (and up to 6000 x 15000 pixels)

-The required number of pixels will ensure that the digital image submitted can print on the vinyl wrap at the proper size at 250 dpi.
+The required number of pixels will ensure that the digital image submitted can print on 24" by 60" vinyl wrap at 250 dpi.

 If you cannot submit a digital image, please contact us to take a photograph of your artwork.